pymacaron/pymacaron-async/README.md

 [klue-microservice-async](https://github.com/erwan-lemonnier/klue-microservice-async)
-adds asynchronous execution capability to [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice) servers, by spawning in the background a rabbitmq broker and a celery worker in which all your api modules are loaded.
+adds asynchronous execution capability to [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice) servers, by spawning in the background a celery worker in which all your api modules are loaded.
 The celery worker loads your swagger api files in just the same way as the [klue-microservice API](https://github.com/erwan-lemonnier/klue-microservice/blob/master/klue_microservice/__init__.py) object does, imports all the modules containing your endpoint implementations and emulates a Flask context including the current user's authentication